Ep.65: Be a Better Lover with Susan Bratton

 And so, we knew that it was really just a matter of education and teaching people what we like to call the little hinges that swing big doors.
 Little easy things that have a profound shift in getting you the connection and intimacy that you crave, that you dreamed of when you were a little kid.
 That you wanted in your relationship that somehow, for so many people, becomes elusive.
 And we started a company teaching hot sex techniques and bedroom communication skills.

-And over a decade later, we’ve got hundreds and thousands of customers, many different programs and, I’d say every single day without fail.
-I get at least one email thanking me from someone who says that they’re life has been permanently made better by the work that we do.
+And over a decade later, we’ve got hundreds and thousands of customers, many different programs and, I’d say every single day without fail, I get at least one email thanking me from someone who says that their life has been permanently made better by the work that we do.

 So, it’s extremely rewarding to be that person as well.